bitquery/streaming-data-platform-docs/docs/API-Blog/migrate-v1-v2.md

 V2 APIs are designed to provide  [real-time blockchain data without any delay](https://bitquery.io/blog/analysis-of-blockchain-availabilitybased-on-block-lag).

 It combines both real-time and historical data.
-Therefore, provides a seamless view of querying blockchains with real-time updates.Below, you'll find key changes and instructions on how to adapt your existing v1 queries to the new v2 format.
+Below, you'll find key changes and instructions on how to adapt your existing v1 queries to the v2 format.

 ## Changes in Network Specification